muammar/mkchromecast/README.md

 * psutil.
 * mutagen.
 * [Soundflower](https://github.com/mattingalls/Soundflower/).
+* py_getch (optional if you want to control the volume of the Google cast device).
 * PyQt5 (optional if you want to use the system tray menu).

 For more control, you may want to use `ffmpeg` as backend.
 In that case